Ahmed Radwan

 A Tutorial-cum-Survey on Self-Supervised Learning for Wi-Fi Sensing: Trends, Challenges, and Outlook

-IEEE COMST (Under Review)
+IEEE COMST (2025)

 Ahmed Y. Radwan, Mustafa Yildirim, Navid Hasanzadeh, Hina Tabassum, and Shahrokh Valaee